See Drugs Approved for Leukemia for more information.

 Lenalidomide may be used to lessen the need for transfusions in patients who have myelodysplastic syndromes caused by a specific chromosome change.

 Arsenic trioxide and all-trans retinoic acid (ATRA) are anticancer drugs that kill leukemia cells, stop the leukemia cells from dividing, or help the leukemia cells mature into white blood cells.
-These drugs are used in the treatment of a subtype of AML called acute promyelocytic leukemia (APL).
+These drugs are used in the treatment of acute promyelocytic leukemia.

 See Drugs Approved for Acute Myeloid Leukemia for more information.

-Watchful waiting is closely monitoring a patient's condition without giving any treatment until symptoms appear or change.
+Watchful waiting is closely monitoring a patient's condition without giving any treatment until signs or symptoms appear or change.
 It is sometimes used to treat MDS or TMD.

 Supportive care is given to lessen the problems caused by the disease or its treatment.
 Supportive care may include the following: